An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: System Model

 \subsubsection{Community index \texorpdfstring{$s_n$}{s}}

 We model the community index $s_n$ of agent $n$ as

 where the mixture weights

 with $\balpha$ being a concentration hyperparameter and $\Dir{\balpha}$ is the Dirichlet distribution.
+Here we use the Dirichlet distribution since the support of a Dirichlet distribution can be regarded as the probabilities of categorical events.
+Besides, the Dirichlet distribution is the conjugate prior distribution of the categorical distribution in \cref{eq:prior_s} and \cref{eq:prior_znm}, which thus allows us to derive analytically the posterior distribution of $\bpi_{n}$.
 We use the mixed membership stochastic block model (MMSB)\cite{AirBleFie2008} to model the social connection $\bA(n,m)$ between agents $n$ and $m$.
 In this model, $z_{n\rightarrow m}$ is the community whose belief agent $n$ subscribes to due to the social influence from agent $m$.
 Under the influence of different agents, agent $n$ may subscribe to the beliefs of different communities.
 If both agents $n$ and $m$ subscribe to the belief of the same community, they are more likely to be connected in the social network.
 We assume the following:

 where $\Beta{g_0}{h_0}$ is the beta distribution with parameters $g_0, h_0 >0$, $k=1,\ldots,K$, and